How Long Does an ESTA Last?

 Even if you are a citizen of one of the VWP partner countries possessing a valid e-passport, you may still be denied ESTA approval if you are deemed to pose a threat to the welfare, health, safety or security of the United States.

 You will also be denied an ESTA if you have failed to comply with the conditions of any previous admission under the Visa Waiver Program.
+As such, you will be unable to travel visa-free under ESTA if:

 • You have been arrested, even if the arrest did not result in a criminal conviction, or you have a criminal record.

-• You have been denied entry to or deported from the U.S, or you have previously overstayed on the VWP.
+• You have been denied entry to or deported from the US, or you have previously overstayed on the VWP.

 • You have a serious communicable illness.

-ESTA denied?
+ESTA Denied?

-In the event that your application for an ESTA is denied, but you still intend to travel to the United States, you will need to apply instead for a visitor or other suitable type of visa from your local U.S. Embassy or Consulate and a waiver of inadmissibility to support your application.
+In the event that your application for an ESTA is denied, but you still intend to travel to the United States, you will need to apply instead for a visitor or other suitable type of visa from your local US Embassy or Consulate and a waiver of inadmissibility to support your application.

 The denial of travel authorisation under an ESTA only prohibits travel under the VWP, and is not a final determination of eligibility for a visa to travel to the US.
 However, a visa application can take several weeks or months to process and may significantly delay your travel plans.